TheEndurance/Tagify/README.md

 Default options:

-hiddenInputName : "Tags"   (The hidden input field the plugin creates will have a name/id of Tags)
+hiddenInputName : "Tags" (string)  (The hidden input field the plugin creates will have a name/id of Tags) allowInput : true (boolean) (If true, turns on the input area where you can enter in new tags and the ability to delete tags)

 Override defaults options using,